Corvin Film Studio: Background

-Foundation in Kolozsvár, 1916
+Production in Kolozsvár

 In 1916, Janovics became independent of Projectograph setting up his new Corvin Film Studio in Kolozsvár.
 The company's name was a reference to the great 15th Century Hungarian King Matthias Corvinus.
 Janovics's production program concentrated largely on adaptations of popular and classic Hungarian literature.

 The young Alexander Korda (Korda Sándor) was discovered for Corvin by Janovics who brought him to his new film studio from Budapest in 1916.

-Foundation in Budapest, 1917
+Production in Budapest

 An increasingly dominant presence at the company was the young film director Korda who joined Corvin as a leading director.
 Korda directed there White Nights, one of the first Hungarian films to be shown outside the country.

 Next year Janovics sold the company to Korda and Miklós Pásztory.
 They exclusively contracted several stars of the age, including Arthur Somlay, Oszkár Beregi and Mihály Várkonyi.
 Korda's wife, actress María Corda starred in several Corvin productions too.

 Korda and Pásztory expanded into the Hungarian capital in the same year.
 On October 16, 1917, with a registered capital of one million korona, the Corvin Film Factory and Film Trade Co. was established even in Budapest.
 For more than 100 years, this film studio became the emblematic site of Hungarian film productions.
 It still works at the same place.

 The boom caused by World War I had a positive impact on Corvin Film.
 The film import ban boosted domestic demand for Hungarian films.
 Corvin's registered capital was increased to two and a half million korona in 1918 and then to eight million korona in 1919.
 In addition to the success in Hungary, Corvin's films were also successful on the international market.
 In parallel to his role as manager, Korda also directed at the studio.
 He directed one of the first Hungarian films to be shown abroad, White Nights.

-Way to talkies
+Decline and takeover

-In 1919 Korda became a member of the Communist Directorate of Soviet Republic as the director of film productions, so after defeating the red terror, he had to flee Hungary.
-Subsequently, due to the dumping of American films, Hungarian films were increasingly overshadowed, with fewer and fewer films turning in the Corvin studio, and then, in 1922, the Corvin Film temporarily ceased production of films.
+In 1919 Korda became a member of the Communist Directorate of Soviet Republic as the director of film productions, so after defeating the Red Terror, he had to flee Hungary.
+Subsequently, due to the influx of American films, Hungarian films were increasingly overshadowed, with fewer and fewer films being filmed in the Corvin studio, and then, in 1922, the Corvin Film temporarily ceased production of films.

-In 1923, the factory was modernized and reorganized to become the third-largest studio in Central Europe, with a height of 18 meters and a floor area of 4x20 meters.
+In 1923, the factory was modernized and reorganized to become the third-largest studio in Central Europe, with a height of 18 metres and a floor area of 4×20 metres.
 However, as the economic conditions worsened, the factory went bankrupt in 1926.

-It was acquired by the Filmipari Alap in 1927 and later became one of the trustees of the future world-famous Hungarian talkies under the name Hunnia Filmgyár.
+It was acquired by the Filmipari Alap in 1927, and later became one of the trustees of Hunnia Film Studio, a major sound film studio in Hungary.